-Recent studies in voice quality are conducted towards the evaluation of phonation performance in relation to either professional voice care, or in meta-acoustic knowledge (neurological deterioration, emotion detection, etc.) These fields of study are becoming more and more demanded nowadays.
-The aim of the present work is to study the similarities and differences of phonation characteristics in twins' voices, including monozygotic (MZ) as well as dizygotic (DZ) twins.
-A reference to previous work on twin voice quality analysis and vocal performance of interest for this research is that of Van Lierde et al. [1].
-The quality measurements used were perceptual GRBAS, breathing performance, fundamental frequency, jitter and shimmer, and the Dysphonia Severity Index (linear combination of highest pitch, lowest loudness, max. phonation time and rel. jitter).
+Recent studies in voice quality are conducted towards the evaluation of phonation performance in relation to either professional voice care, or in meta-acoustic knowledge (neurological deterioration. emotion detection, forensic applications, etc.) These fields of study are becoming more and more demanded nowadays.
+The aim of the present work is to study the similarities and differences of phonation characteristics in twins' voices, including monozygotic (MZ) as well as dizygotic (DZ) twins for specific forensic use, not disregarding other fields of application, as the clinical one, although this is not the main aim of the paper.
+A reference to previous work on twin voice quality analysis and vocal performance of interest is that of Van Lierde et al. [1].
+The quality measurements used were perceptual GRBAS, breathing performance, fundamental frequency, jitter and shimmer, and the Dysphonia Severity Index.
 However, the study focused only on monozygotic siblings (MZ).
-Another relevant reference is that of Cielo et al. [2].
-Although the twin sample used is quite small (2 MZ pairs, one per gender) their analysis is interesting as far as they tackle some features not been considered in twins' voice studies before, namely vocal onset and harmonic characterization.
-While the results for maximum phonation time showed significant differences between twins, no such differentiation was found regarding vocal onset, fundamental frequency or intensity.
+Another relevant reference is that of Cielo et al. [2], although the twin sample used was quite small (2 MZ pairs, one per gender).
+Their analysis is interesting as far as they use some features not been considered in twins' voice studies before, namely vocal onset and harmonic characterization.
 The work of Fuchs et al. [3] found that the voices of MZ twins showed more similarity among themselves than those of non-similar speakers regarding vocal range, highest and lowest fundamental frequency, prosodic pitch line, maximum intensity, number of overtones and intensity vibrato.

 The study of twins' voices can be approached from many perspectives.
-Stemming from a typical phonetic division, existing studies may be classified into one of these three fields: perception, acoustics or articulation.
-Some of the acoustic-related studies which specifically deal with voice-quality or glottal parameters have been reviewed [4].
-Since perceptual or articulatory approaches are less relevant for the purpose of this presentation, we will consider a fourth group of studies: those which have investigated twins' voices from an automatic perspective.
-The automatic recognition system designed by Scheffer et al. [5] was able to identify twins with a good performance (85% of correct identifications).
-For the parameterization of the acoustic signal the method used was MFCC (Mel Frequency Cepstrum Coefficients).
-The 15% error of this automatic system (speakers who were not correctly detected as twins of their actual twins) would suggest, according to the authors, that "the twin of a speaker is not necessarily the most difficult impostor for an automatic speaker recognition system" ([5]: 2).
-The automatic system by Ariyaeeinia et al. [6] used LPCC (Linear Predictive Coding-Derived Cepstral) parameters, and the speaker representation was based on adapted Gaussian Mixture Models (GMMs).
-The results showed that the use of long test utterances led to smaller error rates than the use of short test utterances.
-Both KyungWha [7] and Künzel [8] used Batvox; although the former studied Korean females twin pairs (17 MZ, including 1 triplet and 5 DZ) and the latter studied German male and female twin pairs.
-The results in [7] showed that every twin speaker was correctly identified in the same speaking style condition (when models and test files were "read" speech).
-The performance of the system in [8] was clearly superior for male than for female voices.
-The author's explanation for this phenomenon is that "as a consequence of the higher fundamental frequency of female voices the spacing of the harmonics is less dense than for male voices, which in turn yields less speech sound- and speaker information in the spectrum" ([8], p.
-270).
-The present work is intended to concentrate in studying phonation marks (including biomechanical parameters) of relevance in the biometrical description of phonation [10, 11].
+Stemming from a typical phonetic division, they may be classified into perception, acoustics or articulation.
+Some of the acoustic-related studies dealing with voice-quality or glottal parameters have been reviewed in [[4]].
+Since perceptual or articulationbased approaches are less relevant for the purpose of this work, we will consider those studying twins' voices from an automatic perspective.
+The system by Scheffer et al. [[5]] was able to identify twins with a good performance (85% of correct identifications) using MFCC (Mel Frequency Cepstrum Coefficients).
+The residual error (speakers who were not correctly detected as twins of their actual twins) would suggest that "the twin of a speaker is not necessarily the most difficult impostor for an automatic speaker recognition system" ([[5]]: 2).
+The automatic system by Ariyaeeinia et al. [[6]] used LPCC (Linear Predictive Coding-Derived Cepstral) parameters, and the speaker representation was based on adapted Gaussian Mixture Models (GMMs).
+The results showed that the use of long test utterances led to smaller error rates than short ones.
+Both KyungWha [[7]] and Künzel [[8]] used Batvox; the former studied Korean female twin pairs (17 MZ, including 1 triplet and 5 DZ) and the latter studied German male and female twin pairs.
+The results in [[7]] showed that every twin speaker was correctly identified in the same speaking style condition (reading speech).
+The performance of the system in [[8]] was better for male than for female voices.

+The present work focuses on studying phonation marks (including biomechanical parameters) of relevance in the biometrical description of phonation [[10], [11]].
 The working hypothesis is that phonation cycle quotients and biomechanics may offer differentiation capabilities among MZ, DZ and control speakers not explored already.
-The paper is organized as follows: A brief description of the materials and methods used in the study is given in section 2.
-In section 3 results obtained from the bilateral tests and matches of 16 male speakers are given discussed.
+The paper is organized as follows: A description of the materials and methods used in the study is given in section 2.
+In section 3 results obtained from the bilateral tests and matches of 16 male speakers are discussed.
 Conclusions are presented in section 4.